Table of Contents

 In Celtic culture and traditions, pinecones were a symbol of fertility and regeneration.
 Celtic women would keep pinecones under their pillows to speed up the process of conception.

 Pinecones have been intricately connected to the largest belief systems in the world.
-Let’s take a brief look at what they represent in Christianity and Hinduism.
+Let’s take a brief look at what they represent in different religions.

 Pinecone iconography and symbols are widespread in Christianity.
 The pope himself carries a holy staff with a carving of a pinecone.
 Additionally, the three crowns in the Coat of Arms resemble the structure of a pinecone.
 In these objects, the cone represents the all-seeing third eye, which has the power to perceive beyond the ordinary.